 BOH Tea Plantation is one of the most famous in the area, and the plantation that I chose to visit, but others include Boh Sungai Palas Tea Centre and Bharat Tea Plantation.

-The higher elevations and cooler temperatures of Cameron Highlands make it relatively easy for farmers to grow and plant strawberries.
+The higher elevations and cooler temperatures of Cameron Highlands make it relatively easy for farmers to grow strawberries.
 Indeed, it’s the only place around Malaysia where strawberries are grown.
 There are many strawberry farms around the area, most of which allow visitors to look around and pick their own fruit.

 Many also sell a wide variety of strawberry-flavoured and -themed items too, including milkshakes, jam, ice cream, and ornaments.
 Local strawberry farms to visit include Big Red Strawberry, Strawberry Farm Kea, Healthy Strawberry Farm, Kok Lim Strawberry Farm, and Raaju Hill Strawberry.